github/codeql/README.md

 You can use the [interactive query console](https://lgtm.com/help/lgtm/using-query-console) on LGTM.com or the [CodeQL for Visual Studio Code](https://help.semmle.com/codeql/codeql-for-vscode.html) extension to try out your queries on any open source project that's currently being analyzed.

 ## Contributing
+Pull requests are welcome.For major changes,please open an issue first to discuss what you would like to change.
+Please make sure to update tests as appropriate.
 We welcome contributions to our standard library and standard checks.
 Do you have an idea for a new check, or how to improve an existing query?
 Then please go ahead and open a pull request!
 Before you do, though, please take the time to read our [contributing guidelines](CONTRIBUTING.md).
 You can also consult our [style guides](https://github.com/github/codeql/tree/main/docs) to learn how to format your code for consistency and clarity, how to write query metadata, and how to write query help documentation for your query.

 ## License